pyCOFBuilder package

 Creates a COF with BOR network.

-The DIA net is composed of one tetrapodal tetrahedical building block and one tripodal triangular building block.
+The BOR net is composed of one tetrapodal tetrahedical building block and one tripodal triangular building block.

 Parameters: